My name is Meghan Anderson and I live in south central Nebraska with my husband, Troy, who is also my best friend. We were married in April 2007.

 You could say Troy and I have a good story of how we met to share.
 We met on a personals site on the internet.
 You could say it was fate how we met.
 His best friend and his wife created an ad for Troy without him knowing it.
 I had personals ad but deleted it when no prince charming’s graced themselves across my computer screen!
 But several weeks later I was bored and found myself browsing matches when Troy’s picture popped across my screen.
 Of course, I had to pay the $100 activation fee to “connect” with him, and I sure hoped he would be worth it.
 And the rest you could say is history.
 To say the least, it was the best $100 I have ever spent!

-Troy and I have been married for five years.
+Troy and I have been married for nine years.
 We have a commercial and purebred Angus cow herd, background calves, market replacement heifers and also sell a few bulls each year.
 Troy also has two small businesses that keep him busy throughout the year.
 One is building fence for other farmers and ranchers.
 He is also a certified ultrasound technician.
 He uses ultrasound technology to measure the ribeye size and intramuscular fat (marbling) of seedstock (breeding) cattle.
 Think big juicy tasty steak!
 His clients include commercial and purebred breeders.
 This technology is very useful for cattlemen when selecting bulls for their cowherds.
 They can make an informed decision on which animals would work best on their cows.
 They use the ultrasound technology to improve the calves from the desired mating they have researched.

 I love our ranching lifestyle.
 There are many ups and downs, but with each peak and valley, a new life lesson is learned.
 Troy works sun up till sun down.
 I help when I can, but having a career limits most of my helping him to evenings and the weekends.
 Most of my “vacation” days are spent working with the cows and calves!